-Each week, The Healing Lab community will be offered an experiment to try and an accompanying writing prompt.
-We will first explore nervous system regulation and then move on to learning about additional techniques and modalities – holistic, therapeutic, and biomedical – to empower our understanding of the many different ways that humans can navigate stress, emotional pain and suffering.
+Given the state of the world, we will first explore nervous system regulation as a tool for survival and protest.
+We will then move on to learning about additional techniques and modalities – somatic, holistic, therapeutic, and biomedical – to empower our understanding and agency about the many different ways that humans can navigate stress, emotional pain, and suffering.

-Though I fully recognize that these experiments and learnings will never fix the broken systems we currently live in and face on a daily basis, it is my hope that some of these techniques can offer us a refuge within ourselves so that one day soon we can come together as a community and tackle these injustices once and for all.
+Though I fully recognize that these experiments and learnings will never fix the broken systems we currently live in and face on a daily basis, it is my hope that some of these techniques can offer us respite and refuge within ourselves so that one day soon, or maybe even this very afternoon, we can come together as a community and tackle these injustices once and for all.

 So, if you, like me, are searching for different ways to weather heartbreak and hard times, darkness and fear, and the overwhelming experience of being a deeply feeling human being on earth, The Healing Lab is a project for you.